Georgia High School Association: History

-At least one prior organisation was integrated into the GHSA.
+At least one prior organization was integrated into the GHSA.
 The Georgia Interscholastic Association (GIA) was a school sports league in Georgia.
 It was integrated into the GHSA in 1970.

 The Big 7 Conference included large high schools for African American students in Georgia.
 The GIA was an expansion of this league that came include county high schools around the state.

 As If We Were Ghosts is a documentary film made about the GIA and its athletes.

-Classifications – Regions
+Classifications

-The GHSA currently has seven classes, AAAAAAA, AAAAAA, AAAAA, AAAA, AAA, AA, and A, (called "7A","6A", 5A", "4A", "3A", "2A", and "1A") based on the schools' student population.
-Each class has eight regions, numbered 1 through 8, based on the geographic location of the schools involved.
-Region 1 of each class is usually the southernmost region, with the region numbers generally increasing as one moves north.
-Regions realign every two years.
-Regions generally have ten schools, but can range from 4 to 16 teams.

-Class 6A was created for the 2012–2013 school year and Class 7A for the 2016–2017 school year to accommodate growth in local schools.
+Class 5A was created for the 2000-2001 school year.

 Competitions

 Athletics

 Boys athletics governed by the GHSA are: baseball, basketball, cross country, football, golf, lacrosse, riflery (co-ed), soccer, swimming, tennis, track, and wrestling.
 Girls athletics programs overseen by the GHSA include basketball, competition cheerleading (co-ed & non co-ed), cross country, golf, gymnastics, lacrosse, riflery, fast pitch softball, slow pitch softball, soccer, swimming, tennis, track, volleyball, and wrestling.

 Other

-Literary activities administered by the GHSA are dramatic interpretation, essay, GHSA Debate, extemporaneous speaking, one act plays, quartet, spelling, trio and vocal solo.
+Literary activities administered by the GHSA are dramatic interpretation, essay, debate, extemporaneous speaking, one act plays, quartet, spelling, trio and vocal solo.

 The GHSA has also added Esports as an event.